 Your mind affects your body

-Placebo effect is a widely recognized phenomenon in the field of medicine.
+The placebo effect is a widely recognized phenomenon in the field of medicine.
 Studies after studies have confirmed that it works.
 We don’t know how exactly it works but that hasn’t stopped doctors from using it to help their patients.

 The most likely explanation is that the mere belief that a particular medical intervention works changes our brain chemistry, producing chemicals that relieve the symptoms.